ArDoCo/Replication-Package-ICSE24_Recovering-Trace-Links-Between-Software-Documentation-And-Code/README.md

 ## How TransArC Works

-TransArC is an approach described in "Recovering Trace Links Between Software Documentation And Code" by :warning: *TODO* authors + link to paper.
+TransArC is an approach described in [Recovering Trace Links Between Software Documentation And Code](https://publikationen.bibliothek.kit.edu/1000165692) by Keim et al. (DOI: 10.5445/IR/1000165692).
 TransArC combines two approaches: ArDoCo for linking architecture documentation to models and ArCoTL for linking architecture models to code.
 Thereby, TransArC bridges the gap between architecture documentation and code.